 Dafna joined Watsi on April 12th, 2013.
 Five years ago, Dafna became the 952nd member to automatically support a new Watsi patient every month.
-Since then, 4,876 more people have become monthly donors!
-Dafna's most recent donation traveled 4,500 miles to support Bernard, a bodaboda driver from Kenya, to fund fracture repair from a road accident.
+Since then, 5,004 more people have become monthly donors!
+Dafna's most recent donation traveled 5,300 miles to support Win, a farmer from Burma, to fund kidney stone treatment.

 Bernard is a bodaboda (motorcycle) operator from Kenya.
 Bernard and his brother were riding home on the night of March 21st when they were involved in a head-on collision with a lorry truck near his home.
 He sustained several fractures of his ribs and femur.
 He also sustained facial abrasions and they were rushed to Watsi's partner medical facility.
 His brother was admitted in the ICU in critical condition.
 Bernard requires tractions and an ORIF fracture repair in the coming days.
 Without the right treatment, he risks complications and being unable to move.
 Bernard is a father of two.
 He operates a motorcycle taxi commonly referred to as bodaboda to make a living.
 His wife is not employed and takes up casual labour like washing people’s clothes to complement her husband’s income.
 The family is financially strained and with two brothers in the hospital, the burden gets heavier.
 Bernard’s mother appeals for financial assistance.
 Fortunately, surgeons at our medical partner can help.
 On March 30th, Bernard will undergo a fracture repair procedure, called an open reduction and internal fixation.
 The surgery will allow Bernard walk easily again.
 Now, our medical partner, African Mission Healthcare Foundation, is requesting $1,451 to fund this procedure.
 Bernard says, “Please help me be treated so I can continue providing for my family.”